ovity/octotree/README.md

 localStorage.setItem('octotree.github_access_token', 'REPLACE WITH TOKEN')
 ```

-Note: if you use GitHub Enterprise, each site will need a separate access token.
-Therefore, Octotree access token setting is per-site basis.
+Note: if you use GitHub Enterprise, each site will need its own access token.
+Therefore, Octotree stores access token on a per-site basis.

 ## GitHub Enterprise
 By default, Octotree only works on `github.com`.
-To support GitHub Enterprise on Chrome or Opera, you must allow Octotoree to inject code into your GitHub Enterprise deployment.
+To support GitHub Enterprise on Chrome or Opera, you must grant Octotoree sufficient permissions.
 Follow these steps to do so:

-* Navigate to any GitHub repository
+* Navigate to any GitHub repository on `github.com`
 * Open Octotree's setting panel
-* Fill in the GitHub Enterprise URLs textbox, one base URL per line
+* Fill in the GitHub Enterprise URLs textbox, one site URL per line
 * Click Save and accept any permission prompt
 * Navigate to your GitHub Enterprise site (or refresh if you're already in one)
 * You might be asked to create an [access token](#github-access-token)